mpleroux/traversy_vue_crash_course_2024/README.md

 });
 ```

-There is no `tailwind.config.js` file anymore so there's no need to specify directories for watching Tailwind files.
+There is no `tailwind.config.js` file anymore and there's no need to specify directories for watching Tailwind files.
 The `content` property has been replaced by an automatic system that scans project files for Tailwind classes.

-According to the [Tailwind installation guide](https://tailwindcss.com/docs/installation/using-vite) it's no longer necessary to link the CSS from the HTML.
-It's already imported in `main.js`

-There is a new way to configure Brad's `extend` settings from the old `tailwind.config.js` file but I could never get his 70%/28% grid column style working, even after a lot of suggestions from ChatGPT.
-To continue the tutorial I did the following:
+Add `@import "tailwindcss"` to the top of my CSS file

+VSCode:

-- In the CSS file, I removed the `--grid-cols-70/30` rule
+- Install the [Tailwind CSS Intellisense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension by Tailwind Labs
+- When viewing a CSS file that uses Tailwind at-rules change the language mode from "CSS" to "Tailwind CSS"

-- I replaced the Tailwind class `md:grid-cols-70/30` with the standard `md:grid-cols-[70%_30%]`
+`JobView.vue`: As a temporary workaround for stylesheet errors I replaced `md:grid-cols-70/30` with `md:grid-cols-[70%_30%]`

-- I split `main.css` into two stylesheets and imported them both in `@/main.js`:
+I split `main.css` into two stylesheets and imported them both in `@/main.js`:

 fonts.css: